The Family Jewels (film): Production

-Everett Peyton's clown make-up was devised by Jerry Lewis for 3 Ring Circus.
-It was reused by Lewis a second time in Hardly Working.

 The character of Julius Peyton is similar to the character of Julius Kelp in Jerry Lewis' earlier film The Nutty Professor (1963).

 Home media

 The film was released three times on DVD.
-Paramount released it on October 12, 2004 and January 5, 2021 and Warner Archive released the film on made-to-order DVD on June 20, 2013.
+Paramount released it on October 12, 2004, and January 5, 2021, and Warner Archive released the film on made-to-order DVD on June 20, 2013.

 Reception

 On Rotten Tomatoes, the film holds an 80% rating based on 5 reviews, with an average rating of 6.62/10.

 Legacy

 Several of the film's characters were caricatured in Will the Real Jerry Lewis Please Sit Down, an animated series.